How to Keep Your Pension in a Divorce

 How to keep your pension in a divorce

 To get a full financial picture, start by determining the value of the pension.
-Please note that this is not the value shown on the pension statement.
-A pension is valued by discounting the future benefit back to the present value.
-Keep in mind that only the marital portion of the future benefit is used to determine the present value of the marital portion of the pension.
+Please note that this is not the value shown on the pension statement (a common point of confusion).
+A pension is valued by discounting the future pension benefits back to the present value.
+Keep in mind that only the marital portion of the future pension benefits is used to determine the present value of the marital portion of the pension.

 There are several other variables to consider as well, so most people engage a professional to have this done.